Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 Is the price worth it, or would you be better off buying something else?

-Here’s an honest review with some tips to get the most out of this budget telescope.
+Here’s my honest review with some tips to get the most out of this budget telescope.

 ✔️ Best Feature: Low-price refractor